onnela-lab/forest/pine/powrep/README.md

 Tools for summarizing directories of raw Beiwe power state files.
 ___
 #### `extract` <a name="extract"/>
+The purpose of this module is to convert Beiwe power state events into boolean or categorical variables.
+For example, iOS `Unlocked`/`Locked` events are delivered as boolean values for a variable named `protected_data_available`.
+Similarly, the Android events `Screen turned off`/`Screen turned on` are delivered as boolean values of the variable `interactive`.
+Concordance of events and variables can be found in `powrep/events.json`.

 ___
 ## 6. Examples <a name="examples"/>

-The script powrep/examples/powrep_example.py provides a sample workflow for summarizing `power_state` data and extracting iOS events.
+The script powrep/examples/powrep_example.py provides a sample workflow for summarizing `power_state` data and extracting events.
 ___
-## 7. Cautions & Notes <a name="cautions"/>
+## 7. Notes <a name="cautions"/>

-For both iPhone and Android, `power_state` data are relatively sparse.
+* For both iPhone and Android, `power_state` data are relatively sparse.
 Storage and processing is comparably cheap.
 Therefore, the code in this package does not implement any special strategies for optimization or memory management.

+* **To do:**  Use event records to build a partial history of a device's state transitions.
+Ideally, given an arbitrary UTC time, we'd like to be able to look up whether a phone is unlocked, unplugged, dozing, etc.